aicarmic/airthings-wave2-mqtt/README.md

 # Airthings Wave2 to MQTT (Home Assistant)
 Script for pulling readings from an Airthings Wave2 over bluetooth and publishing over MQTT to Home Assistant.
-Desinged to run on an Rpi3
+Designed to run on an Rpi3

 <img src="https://user-images.githubusercontent.com/1105554/95281101-a4f73f80-0813-11eb-9099-dcda2347b872.png" width="400">